andy-bower/shellinabox/README.md

   Shell-in-a-box may be used without SSL such that the login session is not encrypted.
 To enable automatic creation of self-signed certificates or to use a generated certificate, install openssl.

-* On Debian Jessie, the default openssl package does not include the utilities necessary for Shell-in-a-box to generate self-signed certificates.
-Upgrade openssl to install a version of the tools that support certificate creation.